Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06d-secure-data-warehouse.md

 6. Use the **&#9655; Run** button to run the SQL script
 7. Then, in the **Explorer** pane, expand **Schemas** > **rls** > **Functions**, and verify that the function has been created.

-8. Log in to Fabric as the user you replaced `<username1>@<your_domain>.com` with, in the Sales table `INSERT`statement.
+8. Navigate to the Private browser window, where you already logged in as the user you replaced `<username1>@<your_domain>.com` (testuser) with, in the Sales table `INSERT`statement.
 Confirm that you're logged in as that user by running the following T-SQL.

     ```T-SQL
    SELECT USER_NAME();